Accessing voluntary assisted dying in the ACT

 If you do not usually live in the ACT, but want to die on Country in the ACT, you’ll be able to apply for a residency exemption.

-More information will be available before 3 November 2025 in a voluntary assisted dying factsheet for Aboriginal and Torres Strait Islander Peoples.
+Download an information sheet about voluntary assisted dying for Aboriginal and Torres Strait Islander Peoples [PDF 322 KB].

 Giving feedback